100nuparmar349/DSA_Question/Notes.md

 after delete the node in c++ make sure free of the node otherwise still in the memory.

 In java the garbage collection take place and deleted

+# static use because we directly access in the main method

+# String convert to number.
+int num = Integer.parseInt(String s);

+# Math.pow(x,n);
+Find easily square

+# In the comparison part, left.data != right.data needs to be handled carefully for reference comparison (== vs .equals()).

+#
+The logic remains the same, but since Java’s boolean type expects an explicit comparison, we check if ((n >> k) & 1) is equal to 1.

+# Stack
+stack using arraylist.